simonmclean/triptych.nvim/README.md

 # tryptic

 ## TODO
+- Bugs/issues
     - Fix plugin not autoloading
+- Code quality
     - Organise the contents of init.lua into a separate module
+    - Sort out the duplication of trees things
 - Aesthetics
     - File icons
     - Border style